 The Exporter International Tax ID field is optional

-This is where you'll put an IOSS, HMRC, or VOEC number, if you have one.
+This is where you'll put an IOSS, HMRC, VOEC, or EORI number if you have one.
 You'll only want to include this Tax ID in your customs form if you're shipping an order to an international customer AND that country's sales taxes or VAT (value added tax) was prepaid when you made the sale.
 By including the Tax ID, your customer won't have to accidentally pay those same taxes again when they receive the package.

 You only have to worry about including a Tax ID when creating a label in Pirate Ship if you made the sale on a marketplace OR if you've chosen to opt into a foreign country's tax system for your own website or sales channels.
 If neither of those are true, you don't need to include an Exporter International Tax ID when creating your label.